adithaha/jboss-fuse-workshop/jdg/lab2-insert-bulk-async.md

 ## LAB 2 - Create add employee bulk asynchronous

 In this lab, we will create new additional API service to add employee with multiple employee paramater.
-We will be reusing existing addEmployee method, with asynchronous approach
+We will reuse existing addEmployee method, with asynchronous approach.

 1. Create employeelist API service.
 Click Source tab.
 ```